MangusuPixel/DialogueDisplayFrameworkContinued/docs/api.md

 Assigns some fields while leaving the rest unchanged.
 Recommended if your mod needs full control over specific elements.

-**Caveat:** supplied objects and lists replace the entire field values.
+**Caveat:** Supplied objects and lists replace the entire field values.
 It does *not* just change the given fields in those objects!

 For example, despite the name element being previously positioned, the following patch replaces *all* data, repositioning it to a default `(0,0)` offset.